These facts can help you better understand the origin of the Primary Years Programme (PYP), its principles, curriculum model and evolution.

 The PYP was developed through the vision and effort, sustained over ten years, of the former International Schools Curriculum Project (ISCP).

-The goal was to produce a common curriculum framework, for students in the 3-12 age range, which would provide continuity of learning within each school and ensure that the curriculum developed international-mindedness on the part of learners.
+The goal was to produce a common curriculum framework, for students in the 3-12 age range, which would provide continuity of learning within each school and support the development of international-mindedness on the part of learners.

 The PYP followed the introduction of the Middle Years Programme (MYP) and the Diploma Programme (DP)—established respectively in 1994 and 1968.
 The Career-related Programme (CP) was introduced in 2014.